OhadCohen97/Multi-Microphone-Multi-Modal-Emotion-Recognition-in-Reverberant-Environments/README.md

-# Multi-Microphone & Multi-Modal Emotion Recognition in Reverberant Environments
+# Multi-Microphone & Multi-Modal Emotion Recognition in Reverberant Environments - Submitted to EUSIPCO 2025

 🔥 **Official repository for the paper:**
 **"Multi-Microphone and Multi-Modal Emotion Recognition in Reverberant Environments"**